 “The upcoming career fair brings great opportunity to iDashboards and the community; we are looking forward to its success,” Ryberg said.

 Onsite interviews will be conducted for positions in sales, product development, professional services and marketing, with managers from each department present.
 Interested candidates are asked to come prepared with resume copies and business professional attire.
 For more details on iDashboards and career opportunities, please visit iDashboards.com/Careers.
-No registration is required for the Open House.
+No registration is required for the fair.

 ###